 Each year, the Queens Public Library Foundation invites library staff to submit ideas for new and innovative programs that address the specific needs of their communities.
 Your donation helps support these initiatives through the Foundation’s Innovation Fund, which provides up to $10,000 each to selected libraries to implement their programs and discover new ways of engaging and supporting the public.

-The 2019 Innovation Fund awarded eight exciting new programs throughout the borough.
+The 2021 Innovation Fund awarded grants to ten exciting new programs throughout the system which respond to the challenges our communities face in the wake of the COVID-19 pandemic.
 Thanks to the Library’s talented staff and the generosity of its donors, these initiatives will have a remarkable impact on their communities:

 Ask Teisha: A Personal Assistant for Teens and Young Adults, Long Island City Library : The pandemic exacerbated already higher-than-average rates of unemployment, mental illness, dropouts and poverty among teens and young adults ages 16 to 24 who live in NYCHA’s Astoria, Queensbridge, Ravenswood, and Woodside residential complexes and elsewhere in Long Island City.

 In an effort to reduce these rates and increase engagement with young people, the LIC team will expand access to educational and professional opportunities, as well as to reliable information by working with five youth interns and external partners to develop and deploy “Ask Teisha,” the QPL version of Alexa, Siri, Cortana and other voice-activated personal assistants.
 “Ask Teisha” will be integrated into QPL’s social media channels and website, be available 24/7 and interact with young customers through text and voice messages.
 The goal is to help them thrive in school, in their careers and in their workplaces.